almokoushik/task--1/README.md

 Tools and Language: React, Bootstrap, CSS, Context API( No need for redux for small application)

-NB: A message can be sent as a confirmation to the user's email but the instruction was only store data.
+NB: A message can be sent as a confirmation to the user's email but the instruction was only store data